 France: numerous truffle festivals are organized in France, mostly displaying various black truffle sorts.
 One of the most famous and oldest one is the Richerence market that typically take place from November to March.
 Another well known market located nearby is the one of Uzès.
 These markets mostly sell Tuber melanosporum, known in France as the “Perigord truffle”.

 Spain: Spain is certainly the largest producer of the winter black truffle Tuber melanosporum, but the country also hosts many other truffle sorts.
 Numerous truffle markets take place in late autumn/winter mostly in the region of Catalunya.
-Some noteworthy markets are the ones of Vic and Centelles (mostly selling Tuber melanosporum).
+Some noteworthy markets are the ones of Vic and Centelles and Sarrión mostly selling Tuber melanosporum.

-Hungary, Croatia, Sweden, Switzerland & Austria: the number of truffle festivals occurring in Europe has tremendously increased over the last 10 years, mostly in countries where truffles were less known or have been forgotten.
-As a non-exhaustive list, white and black truffle sorts can be tasted at the following truffle festivals in Hungary, Sweden, Switzerland (Bonvillars, Fribourg), Croatia, and Austria.
+Hungary, Croatia, Sweden, Switzerland, Austria & Greece: the number of truffle festivals occurring in Europe has tremendously increased over the last 10 years, mostly in countries where truffles were less known or have been forgotten.
+As a non-exhaustive list, white and black truffle sorts can be tasted at the following truffle festivals in Hungary, Sweden, Switzerland (Bonvillars, Fribourg), Croatia, Austria and Greece.

 Why is this relevant?